PhosCity/Aegisub-Scripts/README.md

 The first thing to do after you install the script is to set up the config.
 By default, it contains the values I use and what I consider sane defaults.
 You are however free to change it and the script will perform as intended as long as the values you put are within reason.
 The second thing to do is of course hotkey the script in audio section.

 Now you are ready for timing.
 Here, you'll first do the exact timing on the line and then press the hotkey.
 The script will make the decision for you whether it should add lead in, snap to keyframe, link the lines together or add lead out.
-You then move to the next line and repeat. _Exact time, hotkey.
+You then move to the next line by pressing 'g' and repeat. _Exact time, hotkey.
 Exact time, hotkey.
 That's it._

 I have come to like this method because it has the convenience of decision-making of TPP but at the same time, if I do not agree with the script, I am free to fix it and move to next line.